What is the NDIS and what is the NDIA?

 - You can choose to manage your plan yourself (known as Self-Management) – you are responsible for requesting and paying invoices.

-- You can choose a registered organisation (such as Minda) to manage funds on your behalf, known as a registered plan management provider or financial intermediary – this will not affect the amount allocated in your plan for supports, but you DO need to request this in your NDIA planning appointment if you are interested in this option.
+- You can choose a registered organisation to manage funds on your behalf, known as a registered plan management provider or financial intermediary – this will not affect the amount allocated in your plan for supports, but you DO need to request this in your NDIA planning appointment if you are interested in this option.

 - Finally, you may choose a combination of the above three methods.